 Type-Level List Search

 We will take a quick look at how to handle element search in two kinds of type lists: cons style lists and native Haskell lists.
+This builds on Kinds in Haskell and An Introduction to Type Families, and is a companion to Type-Level Heterogeneous List.
 We only need three language pragmas.

 {-# LANGUAGE DataKinds #-}